 We looked for firms that offer personalized services instead of those with a 'one-size-fits-all' approach to reputation management.
 In terms of reputation repair, the companies should offer the following:

 The best reputation management companies can build and manage strategies that are in line with the greater goals of the brand.
-We checked to make sure that all brand campaigns, social media content, websites, etc. are on-brand and keeping with the overall tone, look and feel and messaging of the client.
+We checked to make sure that the branding experts can create campaigns, social media content, websites, etc. that are on-brand and align with the overall tone, look and feel and messaging of the client.
 We want to see that the online presence aligns with the overall image and reputation of the brand.